Monday, 14 October 2024

 The Assistants API gives us a handy wrapper on top of all these disparate services and a single endpoint to work with.
 So in this series of posts, let's have a look at what the Assistants API can do.

-Working with the OpenAI Assistants API: Create a simple assistant (this post)
+Working with OpenAI Assistants: Create a simple assistant (this post)

-Working with the OpenAI Assistants API: Using code interpreter (coming soon)
+Working with OpenAI Assistants: Using code interpreter to generate charts

 The first thing we are going to do is build a simple assistant which has a "SharePoint Tutor" personality.
 It will be used to answer questions for users who are learning to use SharePoint.
 Before deep diving into the code, lets understand the different moving pieces of the Assistants API: